amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 }
 ```

-The class above is a gist of that your design should look like.
-If you look close
-enough you'll see it exposes only interfaces, not actual implementations.
-This is
+The class above is a gist of what your design should look like.
+If you look closely, you'll notice it exposes only interfaces, not actual implementations.
+All the implementations (e.g. ``RtMainDashboardPage`` and ``RtUserProfilePage``) are **hidden** (package protected), except the entry class.
-because we want to have control.
-We want to forbid some sitiuations, such as loading
-the settings page without logging in.
-On the other hand, you see that we allow
-loading a user's profile without login - because that's possible, you can see my Github
-profile without authentication.

-All the implementations (e.g. ``RtMainDashboardPage`` and ``RtUserProfilePage``)
+This not only provides encapsulation, it also gives us control.
+Since no class can be instantiated, other than the entry point, it means that we fully guide the client through the framework; we know exactly where he is at any given time and what actions have been performed in order to get him there.

-should be **hidden** (package protected), except the entry class.
-You should never see something like this:
+In other words, you will never see something like this:

 ```java
 @Test